 Does my beneficiary need to do anything?

-Filing the insurance claim is fairly straight forward.
+Filing a life insurance claim is fairly straightforward.
 Understanding it yourself may help you prepare your beneficiary on the basic steps required.

-- Contact the insurance agent who sold the policy or the employer if the coverage was through a group life policy.
+- Contact the insurance agent or employer who sold the policy if the coverage was through a group life policy.